 To be eligible, all stories must include the involvement of a licensed insurance professional or team member, and the professional submitting the story must have been involved in the story.

-HOW TO ENTER: To submit an entry, you can fill out the online application form along with a written essay at: www.lifehappens.org/reallife or submit an entry via Life Happens’ social media platform.
+HOW TO ENTER: To submit an entry, you can fill out the online application form along with a written essay or recorded video at: www.lifehappens.org/reallife.
 Anyone who submits an entry on or before the submission deadline will receive written notification of confirmation that their entry was received.
-Entries must be received by October 31, 2017 at 4:00 pm Eastern time.
+Entries must be received by November 2, 2018 at 4:00 pm Eastern time.
 There is no cost to enter.

 JUDGING: Stories will be reviewed and selected by an independent panel of judges.
 The panel may include academics, journalists, regulators, consumer advocates and business leaders, all of whom are involved in, and/or are knowledgeable about, the insurance industry.
 Entries will be judged primarily on the compelling nature of the stories and how well they demonstrate the role and value of life, disability, or long-term care insurance.
 Exceptional service on the part of the agent will also be an important criterion.
 Shortly after the Judging session, award recipients will be notified by telephone, mail or email.
 Life Happens reserves the right, in its sole discretion, to disqualify any entry for any reason, including but not limited to entries Life Happens deems to be inappropriate, offensive, infringing third party rights or is not in keeping with its image.
 The decisions, based on judging, background checks, and availability to participate in Real Life Stories activities, will be final and binding.